‘We lived our lives through him,’ Radio personality Don Hall remembered for outgoing personality and giving heart

 “We were right there together every morning,” said Steve McIntosh, co-worker and friend.
 “You could tell in everything he did that Don put all the work in, all the background work to make it a good show.”

 “Don was a consummate professional,” said McIntosh.
-“Whether he was doing the morning show at KEYN or PA announcing at Wichita State where he was an instutution.”
+“Whether he was doing the morning show at KEYN or PA announcing at Wichita State where he was an institution.”

 Hall’s big voice is what sports fans and listeners recognized every time they turned on the radio.